brunosarti83/brunosarti83/README.md

 <br></br>
 Since i have an interest and a background in finance i have also participated in developing some Python projects that analyze stock-market and crypto-market data and interact with brokers APIs, as well as backtest trading strategies.

-#### I'm looking forward to participating in bigger, greater, exiting & challenging projects!
+#### I'm looking forward to participating in bigger, greater, exciting & challenging projects!
 You can look for me on [linkedIn](https://www.linkedin.com/in/brunosarti83/) or write to brunosarti.bs@gmail.com